amethon/www/_shelf/Wonders_of_Abyssopelagia-1.md

 Today I received a letter from a group of esteemed scientists and adventurers inviting me to join them on a voyage of discovery to Abyssopelagia, a mysterious region of the deep ocean.
 As a devotee of the wonders of the deep and a long-time dreamer of oceanic exploration, I accepted their invitation with alacrity.

-I have spent the day acquainting myself with the necessary equipment and supplies for the journey, which is scheduled to depart in the coming weeks.
-I have also researched Abyssopelagia and its inhabitants, and the more I learn, the more enthralled I become with the prospect of exploring this strange and exotic realm.
+I have spent the day acquainting myself with the necessary equipment and supplies for the journey, which is scheduled to depart in the coming months.
+I have also researched Abyssopelagia and its creatures, and the more I learn, the more enthralled I become with the prospect of exploring this strange and exotic realm.

 I am confident that this journey will be a defining moment in my life and that it will broaden my understanding of the world and the boundless potential of the human spirit.
 I shall keep a careful and thorough record of my experiences in these pages, in the desire that they may stimulate the curiosity and impart knowledge to those who follow us.